marclelamy/color-parser/README.md

 - round-trip color conversion
 - add a button for "my string didn't work" with string issue + message or the user - rate limit the form
 - the export needs more output types and maybe ways wher users can write their own custom string with params as `{func_name}({r}-{g}-{b}, {a}) for ex
-- [idea] - add option to change layout to grid of color and on hover block scales 2x with drop shadow and shows more details than on the unscaled
+- add option to change layout to grid of color and on hover block scales 2x with drop shadow and shows more details than on the unscaled
+- add more content to the panels like color suggestion and more